Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

 \subsubsection{Arc-based Extended Greedy Algorithm (\mynameref{alg:arc_s2})}

-The {\sc Expand} function used in Algorithm \mynameref{alg:arc_s1} significantly affects its performance.
-Assume, for instance, that the size of core trip set $T \setminus T'$ is substantially smaller than the size of latent trip set $T'$, which is almost always the case in practice.
-If the set of trips in $\overline{T}^k$ is too large, the proposed design becomes convoluted, many cycles are generated, and few trips adopt the ODMTS since it contains many bus lines, which degrade the convenience of the riders.
-On the other hand, if the set $\overline{T}^k$ is too small, the algorithm may terminate prematurely with a poor solution.

-To overcome this difficulty, \mynameref{alg:arc_s2} implements a two-stage extension of \mynameref{alg:arc_s1} by using two {\sc Expand} functions.
+The {\sc Expand} function used in Algorithm~\ref{alg:arc_s1} can have a significant impact on the performance of the algorithm, as it provides the balance in avoiding the set of trips in $\overline{T}^k$ from growing too quickly or too slowly over the iterations.
+A rapid expansion of the set $\overline{T}^k$ can introduce computational challenges when solving the {\sc TN-DFD} problem.
+Conversely, a slow expansion of $\overline{T}^k$ may lead to premature termination of the algorithm, resulting in poor solutions.
+To overcome this difficulty, \mynameref{alg:arc_s2} implements a two-phase extension of \mynameref{alg:arc_s1} by using two {\sc Expand} functions.
 Initially, \mynameref{alg:arc_s2} expands the set of trips slowly until convergence using function {\sc Expand$_1$}.
-Then \mynameref{alg:arc_s2} enters a second phase where the trip set increases faster.
-Both phases implement \mynameref{alg:arc_s1}, except that the second stage starts with the fixed design and the set of trips produced by phase 1.
+Then \mynameref{alg:arc_s2} enters its second phase where the trip set increases faster.
+Both phases implement \mynameref{alg:arc_s1}, except that the second phase starts with the fixed design and the set of trips produced by phase 1.
+The full algorithm is presented in Appendix~\ref{sect:heuristic_algorithm_appendix}.